 - Cutting state revenues will make it more difficult to fully fund PEIA.
 A long-term funding solution must be found for PEIA.
 To avoid program cuts or significate cost-shifting to employees.

 - Promises were made to find a long-term funding solution for PEIA.
 Promises must be kept.

 Retirees – #WVEARetired

-- West Virginia must continue to follow the needed funding requirements in order to fully fund the Teachers Retirement System (TRS).
-By doing so participants can see guaranteed optimum benefits including a cost of living adjustment (COLA) in the future.
+- Retirees are living longer and there has never been a cost of living increase built into the retirees benefits.
+West Virginia must continue to follow the needed funding requirements in order to fully fund the Teachers Retirement System (TRS).
+By doing so, participants can see guaranteed optimum benefits, including a cost- of-living adjustment (COLA) in the future.

 - Increase the state income tax exemption for retired school employees to at least the first $20,000 in teacher retirement benefits.